copyboy/VanillaAdjustments/README.md

 -------------

 Since we're going for adjustments to the vanilla Minecraft game, we won't add new items.
-Here's some of the changes that currently come with Vanilla Adjustments:

 - Replaces cobblestone with smoothstone in most recipes
 - Add reverse / back-crafting recipes for slabs and stairs